 Winter is here.
 That means warm mugs of cocoa, frosty window panes, early sunsets, and dreams of hibernation.

-But it also means a variety of visual challenges for your patients.
-And finding one lens to meet these diverse needs of the season has historically presented its own challenges for eye care professionals.
-However, a revolutionary, new lens that's usually associated with warmer weather, could be the solution patients and ECPs have been seeking.
+But it also means a variety of optical challenges for your patients.
+Finding one lens to meet these diverse needs of the season has historically presented challenges for eye care professionals.
+However, a revolutionary, new category of light-reactive lenses now offers you and your patients a single solution, with specific benefits for each season.

 When most people think of UV exposure, their minds immediately go to skin damage.
 But UV exposure can do just as much, if not more damage to our eyes than it can to our skin, potentially leading to a variety of serious and irreversible conditions.